ff14wed/byregot/README.md

 :heavy_check_mark: Ability to manually set the next success and/or condition for the next step.

-:x: Byregot does not factor in job traits when using actions.
-All actions are assumed to be the versions seen at level 90.
-For instance, a craft configured with job level 80 will see accurate values **except** when using "Careful Synthesis" or "Groundwork".

 :x: Byregot does not implement Trained Eye.

 :x: Byregot does not currently implement the specialist actions Careful Observation and Heart and Soul.
 This means Muscle Memory and Reflect can only be used on Normal conditions.

+:x: Byregot does not currently implement the specialist action Quick Innovation.

 ## Development
 Byregot is written in Rust, and so needs